First things first,

 We are practicing expressing how much we loved our time together through grief, anger, and big hugs when it’s time to say goodbye.

-(Apologies/thank you for your patience in advance.)
+Apologies and thank you for your patience with this in advance.)